iam2read/Repo1/README.md

-# My test Git environment
+# My test Git environment for training

 This is for test purpose